Where can I find SMA redemption timeframes?

 • Pending SMA applications or redemptions which include managed funds being redeemed

-The turnaround time of the SMA is based on the underlying assets within the SMA.
-The turnaround time quoted is based on the asset within the SMA which takes the longest time to settle.
+The redemption time of the SMA is based on the underlying assets within the SMA.
+The redemption time quoted is based on the asset within the SMA which takes the longest time to settle.
 There will be instances where the application or redemption can vary from the time quoted as:

-• the turnaround times provided are indicative only
+• the redemption times provided are indicative only

 • there could be an ongoing corporate action